-Since the reasons that can cause this specific blue screen error is vast, it can become very complicated when troubleshooting the error.
+Some users also reported that the KMODE_EXCEPTION_NOT_HANDLED error may occur in Windows 11 or 10 and may be caused by a driver file called “ntfs.sys“.
+Some also reported that the error could be caused by overclocking of hardware.
+Since the reasons that can cause this specific blue screen error are vast, it can become very complicated when troubleshooting the error.
 However, we’ve sorted out the most common causes of this error and have listed the most working solutions below.

 Disable Fast Startup

-In most cases, the STOP code KMode Exception Not Handled error in Windows 10 is caused by a boot option called Fast Startup when it’s enabled in Windows.
+In most cases, the STOP code KMODE_EXCEPTION_NOT_HANDLED error in Windows 11 or 10 can be caused by a boot option called Fast Startup when it’s enabled in Windows.
 Disabling it should fix the issue.
-Here’s how to do so.
+Here’s how to do so:

 - Go to start menu or Cortana.